telerik/blazor-docs/components/grid/accessibility/overview.md

         GridData.Insert(0, argsItem);
     }

-    void DeleteItem() // not async so it can be passed as an Action {
+    private void DeleteItem() // not async so it can be passed as an Action {
         var argsItem = SelectedPerson;